Supernova: Cosmic rays

 Supernova remnants are thought to accelerate a large fraction of galactic primary cosmic rays, but direct evidence for cosmic ray production has only been found in a small number of remnants.
 Gamma rays from pion-decay have been detected from the supernova remnants IC 443 and W44.
 These are produced when accelerated protons from the remnant impact on interstellar material.

 Gravitational waves

-Supernovae are potentially strong galactic sources of gravitational waves, but none have so far been detected.
+Supernovae are thought to be sources of gravitational waves detectable in our Galaxy, but no supernovae have occurred in the Milky Way recently.
 The only gravitational wave events so far detected are from mergers of black holes and neutron stars, probable remnants of supernovae.
-Like the neutrino emissions, the gravitational waves produced by a core-collapse supernova are expected to arrive without the delay that affects light.
+Like the neutrino emissions, the gravitational waves produced by a core-collapse supernova are expected to arrive before the light generated by the subsequent explosion.
 Consequently, they may provide information about the core-collapse process that is unavailable by other means.
 Most gravitational-wave signals predicted by supernova models are short in duration, lasting less than a second, and thus difficult to detect.
-Using the arrival of a neutrino signal may provide a trigger that can identify the time window in which to seek the gravitational wave, helping to distinguish the latter from background noise.
+Using the arrival of a neutrino signal may provide a trigger that can identify the time window in which to seek the gravitational wave emission, helping to distinguish the latter from background noise.